We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 A great deal of lemons would be needed to make a huge effect, but some can help a little.

 Lemon juice has numerous other health benefits.
-For example, it helps inhibit bacteria growth.
+For example, it helps inhibit bacteria growth and provides vitamin C.

 Use fresh or dried basil leaves to make a tea and drink several cups per day.
 You may also juice fresh basil in a juicer or add it to a smoothie.

-You shouldn’t use medicinal basil juice for more than six weeks at a time.
+You shouldn’t use medicinal basil juice for more than 6 weeks at a time.
 Extended use may lead to:

 - low blood sugar